 Benjamin A. Zvan

-An experienced IT professional striving for continuous improvement.
+An experienced IT professional and DevOps evangelist striving for continuous improvement.
 Always on the lookout for automation opportunities.
 Consistently designated Thought Leader by my peers both within and outside my working groups.
 Consistently the preferred contact point in operations.
 Able to rapidly assimilate and apply new information and skills.
 Works for long-term improvement over short-term gains.

 System Administrator - Capella University - 2011—2012